 The school's vision is to be a beacon of excellence, delivering such a high level of education that we are sought out in the area.
-For our pupils to leave this school, not only secondary ready, but lifeready, we believe that it is vital that pupils attend school regularly so that they are able to reap the full benefits from their education and achieve their potential.
+For our pupils to be "Always Learning" so that they leave this school, not only secondary ready, but life-ready, we believe that it is vital that pupils attend school regularly.
+Only then will they be able to reap the full benefits from their education and achieve their potential.